 - low-fat dairy products

-By eating a healthy, balanced diet you're more likely to get the nutrients you need.
-But you will need more of the essential nutrients (especially calcium, iron, and folic acid) than you did before you became pregnant.
+Eating a healthy, balanced diet helps you get the nutrients you need.
+But you will need more of the essential nutrients — especially calcium, iron, and folic acid — than you did before you became pregnant.
 Your health care provider will prescribe prenatal vitamins to be sure both you and your growing baby are getting enough.

 - low-fat dairy products including milk, pasteurized cheese, and yogurt